microsoft/MSBuildSdks/src/CopyOnWrite/README.md

 [![NuGet](https://img.shields.io/nuget/v/Microsoft.Build.CopyOnWrite.svg)](https://www.nuget.org/packages/Microsoft.Build.CopyOnWrite)
  [![NuGet](https://img.shields.io/nuget/dt/Microsoft.Build.CopyOnWrite.svg)](https://www.nuget.org/packages/Microsoft.Build.CopyOnWrite)

-The `Microsoft.Build.CopyOnWrite` MSBuild SDK overrides the native MSBuild Copy task to add support for ReFS and Dev Drive CloneFile (Copy on Write).
+The `Microsoft.Build.CopyOnWrite` MSBuild SDK overrides the native MSBuild Copy task to add support for ReFS and Dev Drive CloneFile (Copy on Write or CoW) on Windows.
 It is designed to be as backwards compatible as possible and should directly replace all usages of Copy in MSBuild.

+On Linux and Mac the current behavior is to always fall back to regular file copies (`File.Copy`), however `File.Copy` automatically uses CoW for [Linux](https://github.com/dotnet/runtime/pull/64264) (starting in .NET 7) and [Mac](https://github.com/dotnet/runtime/pull/79243) (.NET 8).
+A [similar PR](https://github.com/dotnet/runtime/pull/88695) for Windows did not make it into .NET, however there is [work underway](https://devblogs.microsoft.com/engineering-at-microsoft/copy-on-write-in-win32-api-early-access/) to integrate CoW into the Windows API in a possible future release.

 ## Usage in `Directory.Packages.Props`
 This is intended to be used in a large repo already onboarded to Central Package Management.
 In your `Directory.Packages.props`: